How To Use Dairy Free Substitutions at Home

 Your oven’s broiler is also a great way to melt dairy free cheese.
 Just be sure to keep a close eye on it to prevent burning.
 Whilst a handheld culinary torch also works, it’s not the most efficient method.

 Selecting a Good Dairy Free Butter

 Here’s more great news for you: They all essentially behave the same.
 The only time you’ll truly notice a difference: when butter is the star of the show.
 Think, buttercream frosting and butter on your toast.
 This is when taste and texture will really come through.
-We use a special butter that’s made for commercial purposes thanks to our bakery.
+I use a special butter that’s made for commercial purposes thanks to the bakery.
 It’s dairy free, and top 8 allergy free as well.

 Related: How to Make Vanilla Frosting